 This is a travel insurance plan to consider if the medical infrastructure in your travel destination is poor, e.g. a rural/remote place.
 In a medical emergency, you’re more likely to be evacuated home than rushed to the nearest hospital.

-OCBC also has the highest benefits for Traditional Chinese Medicine ($600), though Citibank AXA is not far behind ($500).
+OCBC also has the highest benefits for Traditional Chinese Medicine of $600 for its cheapest Starter plan.

 For more on OCBC travel insurance promotions, claims procedure and T&Cs, read our review here.